Supporting Guidance: employer compliance: guidance by subject: settlement: payment sought from employee

 Note: These two sets of Regulations do not mirror each other.

-Section 121C Social Security Administration Act 1992 is the authority for Personal Liability Notices (PLN) and you can find guidance at NIM12201 onwards, but ignore the references to Cross Cutting Policy in NIM12209 and any queries should be referred to Insolvency and Securities (IS) part of Special Investigations (SI).
+Section 121C Social Security Administration Act 1992 is the authority for Personal Liability Notices (PLN) and you can find guidance at NIM12201 onwards.
+Any queries should be emailed to the mailbox shown at NIM12207.